 - Content data (e.g., text entries, photographs, videos).

 - Usage data (e.g., web pages visited, interest in content, access times).

 - Meta/communication data (e.g., device information, IP addresses).

-Categories of data subjects
+Categories of persons concerned

-Purpose of processing
+Purpose of the processing

 - Provision of the online offer, its functions and contents.

-- Answering contact requests and communicating with users.
+- Responding to contact requests and communicating with users.

 - Security measures.

 - Reach measurement/marketing